 - Endometroid papillary serous adenocarcinoma: Associated with a poor prognosis

-Endometrial Cancer is caused when there is a mutation in the cells of the inner lining of the uterus and their rapid multiplication.
+This cancer is caused when there is a mutation in the cells of the inner lining of the uterus and their rapid multiplication.
 While the exact cause is not fully understood, several risk factors can contribute to its development.

-Some risk factors for the development of Endometrial Cancer include:
+Some risk factors for the development of endometrial cancer include:

 - Diabetes mellitus

 - Age: Mostly seen in postmenopausal women (55-65 years)

 - Unopposed estrogen: High levels of estrogen:

 - Estrogen therapy

 - Tamoxifen: An anticancer drug used for the treatment of breast cancer, is associated with adenocarcinoma of the endometrium